-11.13 Sub command block - tower_shadow_potential_2
+11.14 Sub command block - tower_shadow_potential_2

-Block that must be included if the tower shadow method 3 is chosen.
+This method models the tower shadow for an upstream turbine.
 This potential model is principally similar to the potential flow model described previously but differs in the way that the shadow source is moved and rotated in space as the tower coordinate system is moving and rotating.
 It is also possible to define several tower sources e.g. if the tower is a kind of tripod or quattropod.
 Just include more tower_shadow_potential_2 blocks if more sources are required.

 The coordinate system that the shadow method is linked to is specified by the user, e.g. the mbdy coordinate from the tower main body.
 To make sure that the tower source model is always linked in the same way as the tower (could be tricky since the tower is fully free to be specified along the x,y or z axis or a combination) the base coordinate system for the shadow model is identical to the coordinates system obtained by the local element coordinates, where the z axis is always pointing from node 1 towards node 2.
 This is the reason that the tower radius input has to specified with positive z-values, see below.
+The following block must be included if the tower shadow method 3 is chosen.

 Obl.
 Command name Explanation tower_mbdy_link Name of the main body to which the shadow source is linked.
 1. mbdy name nsec Command that needs to present before the radius commands.
 1. Number of datasets specified by the radius command. radius Command that needs to be listed nsec times.

-Obl.
-Command name Explanation

 1. z coordinate [m] (allways positive!)
 2. Tower radius at z coordinate [m]

-11.14 Sub command block - tower_shadow_jet_2
+11.15 Sub command block - tower_shadow_jet_2

-Block that must be included if the tower shadow method 4 is chosen.
+This method models the tower shadow for an downstream turbine.
 This jet model is principally similar to the jet model described previously but differs in the way that the shadow source is moved and rotated in space as the tower coordinate system is moving and rotating.
 It is also possible to define several tower sources e.g. if the tower is a kind of tripod or quattropod.
 Just include more tower_shadow_jet_2 blocks if more sources are required.

 The coordinate system that the shadow method is linked to is specified by the user, e.g. the mbdy coordinate from the tower main body.
 To make sure that the tower source model is always linked in the same way as the tower (could be tricky since the tower is fully free to be specified along the x,y or z axis or a combination) the base coordinate system for the shadow model is identical to the coordinates system obtained by the local element coordinates, where the z axis is always pointing from node 1 towards node 2.
 This is the reason that the tower radius input has to specified with positive z-values, see below.
+The following block must be included if the tower shadow method 4 is chosen.